-Please note that we have received a few reports of protracted delays on orders sent via South African Post Office international parcel mail over the holiday period, probably due to the backlog resulting from a postal strike last year, compounded by the Chrismas mail.
+Please note that we continue to receive a few reports of protracted delays on orders sent via South African Post Office international parcel mail, due to the backlog in Johannesburg resulting from a postal workers' strike last year.
 Should you wish to choose the postal delivery option, please anticipate a possible delay of a few weeks.
 We sincerely apologise for this inconvenience, but unfortunately it is beyond our control.
+Should you require a prompt and trackable delivery, please choose the DHL courier service.
+Although more expensive, this option is reliable and becomes relatively cheaper the larger your order is.

 In this captivating, suspenseful memoir, white lion conservationist Linda Tucker describes her perilous struggle to protect the sacred white lion from the merciless and mafia-like trophy-hunting industry.